 The Pinkprint – Nicki Minaj

 This album defined my senior year of high school and in this way acts as a transitionary album between high school and college, with Minaj’s next album not releasing until my senior year of college.
-I can rap every song on this album to the word, and it makes me overjoyed every time I listen to it.
+I get down to every song on this album, and it makes me overjoyed every time I listen to it.

 Electra Heart – Marina and the Diamonds

 This album practically invented the very idea of a concept album.
 It’s the creativity of this album that makes it so appealing to me, and Marina’s voice, lyrics, and production definitely help in making this album one that I can listen to forever and still catch new things every time.

 This album is full of unique sounds and deep-burrowing lyrics.
 Every song puts me so far into my feelings, and I really appreciate that in an album.
 Here, Kara’s voice and Bobbi’s production make the perfect pairing and one that I will never tire of.

 I had heard a couple of Dua Lipa’s singles, and then her debut album dropped and it was so good.
 The above song is one of my favorites, if not my absolute favorite, from the album.
 The songs take traditional pop and add depth and layers of meaning and understanding.
 Here, Dua Lipa’s prowess shines.

 How Big, How Blue, How Beautiful – Florence and the Machine

 This album is haunting in the best way.
 Where Florence Welch’s voice ascends toward the heavens, it meets deep-cutting messages that take you on a clear journey throughout the album.
 An extremely solid album that I will never stop listening to.